Siretristepain/Scoundrel_card_game/README.md

 - Remove the X card in the deck.
 - suffle the deck.
 - draw the first card of the deck.

+**Board** :
+I think that the best idea is to create a class for the board game.
+Thanks to that, it will be simple to show rooms during the game.
+The board need to have 5 Cards slots : 4 for the room's Cards and one for the potential equiped weapon.

+**Discard pile** :
+As the board, I think the best idea is to create a class for the discard pile ?
+Maybe it's juste a Deck instance ??